 Your Brock experience is not just about what you are learning in the classroom, it is about everything you do while you are here!
-Make the most of your time at Brock by engaging in experiences beyond the classroom by being involved.
+Make the most of your time at Brock by engaging in experiences beyond the classroom.

-How Student Life can help you get involved
+How Student Life can help you be involved on-campus

-Student Life provides involvement opportunities on and off-campus for students to try new things, make new connections, and enjoy a well-rounded ‘Both Sides of the Brain’ Brock experience.
 There are so many cool events that we do through the year, we don’t even have space to list them all here!
-That’s why we have our Student Life page on ExperienceBU – check it out!
+That’s why we have our Student Life page on ExperienceBU

 Getting involved in student government is a great way to meet new people, develop valuable skills, and make a difference on campus.